chromaui/learnstorybook.com/content/intro-to-storybook/react/en/using-addons.md

 };
 ```

-With this new story, we can reproduce this edge case with ease whenever we want to work on it:
+Now we can reproduce and work on this edge case with ease.

 <video autoPlay muted playsInline loop>
   <source